Jørgen Sigurd Lien: Career

-Lien served as the President and CEO of eHelp Corporation from the mid-1990s until September 1999 and then from 2001 until eHelp was acquired by Macromedia, Inc. His ability to accurately forecast industry trends has enabled him to position eHelp Corporation and its products ahead of the technological curve, which is critical to continued success in the rapidly evolving software industry.
+Lien served as the President and CEO of eHelp Corporation from the mid-1990s until September 1999 alongside co-founder Trond Bergquist.

+From 2001 eHelp was acquired by Macromedia, Inc., itself later acquired by Adobe Inc. in 2005.

+His ability to accurately forecast industry trends has enabled him to position eHelp Corporation and its products ahead of the technological curve, which is critical to continued success in the rapidly evolving software industry.
 Lien's vision, personal leadership and motivational skills have underpinned the dramatic growth of eHelp Corporation in terms of both personnel and revenues, and have helped the company avoid the pitfalls experienced by many high-tech companies that undergo rapid expansion.

 In the highly competitive software industry, Lien has led eHelp Corporation to become a multimillion-dollar corporation with 37% compound growth in revenues over the past five years and 40 consecutive profitable quarters.
 Up until 1999, these accomplishments were achieved without any outside investment, as the company was completely self-funded through its own growth.

-In 1999, eHelp attracted a $17 million investment from venture capital firms HarbourVest and Geocapital Partners, to help fund the ongoing growth of the company and the development of exciting new Internet-oriented technologies and products.
+In 1999, eHelp attracted investment worth around $19 million from venture capital firms HarbourVest and Geocapital Partners, to help fund the ongoing growth of the company and the development of exciting new Internet-oriented technologies and products.